sjyk/dse-notes/3-integration/0-extraction.md

 122222222121333333333333

 All of the characters that correspond to "start field" states (the ones), are the points we need to split on.
-Real-world finite-state machine sare far more complicated:
+Real-world finite-state machine state far more complicated:

 ![State Machine](https://sourcemaking.com/files/sm/state_delphi.png)

-### API Formats
+## Transform

 ### Binary Formats